 Sampling for Volatile Organic Compounds (VOCs)

-Use Teflon, Kynar, HDPE or similarly inert material for the bladder or tubing.
+Use Teflon or other fluoropolymer, Kynar, HDPE or similarly inert material for the bladder or tubing.
 Do not use LDPE bladders or tubing.
 Minimize aeration of the sample during collection.
 If samples for additional analytes other than VOCs will be collected, fill the VOC sample containers last, if possible.
 For low-recharge wells, collect VOCs first after purging is completed, where excessive drawdown or dry purging occurs.
 Depending on the recharge characteristics of the well and sampler skill, attempt to maximize the flow rate for VOC sample collection within the range stipulated above in section 1.2.3.
 Collect the VOC sample directly into the sample container from the discharge flow exiting from the pump delivery tubing.
 Disconnect flow-through containers, manifolds, valves or other devices from the delivery tubing before collecting the VOC samples, if applicable.

 If the pump and/or tubing assembly intended for VOC sample collection was not used to purge the well, begin pumping using the sampling pump and/or tubing assembly, adjust the pumping rate for the maximum possible flow rate for VOC sampling and pump a minimum of 3 equipment volumes (pump and tubing volume) through the entire tubing assembly before collecting the VOC samples.